hai-henry/intro-to-ml-python/README.md

 - Classification
 - Regression
 ### Classification and Regression
-The goal of **classification** is to predict a *class label*,in [[#1.
-Introduction|chapter 1]], we created an application that classified irises into one of the three species.
+The goal of **classification** is to predict a *class label*,in chapter 1, we created an application that classified irises into one of the three species.
 Classification can also be separated into:
 - Binary classification
 - Multiclass classification
 The goal of **regression** is to predict a continuous number. eg. Predicting a person's annual income based off their education, age, location.
 Typically regression has continuity in the output unlike classification.